-Teaching your child how to maintain clean learning environments will set them up for success inside — and outside — of the classroom.
+Teaching your child how to maintain a clean learning environment will set them up for success inside — and outside — of the classroom.

-And it should come at no surprise that teaching a child to organize backpacks, desks, and lockers means you’ll continuously repeat yourself.
+It should come at no surprise that teaching a child to organize backpacks, desks, and lockers is a tedious job and means you’ll continuously repeat yourself.

 However, with patience and support, these routines will reverse clutter into control and likely provide the organization your child needs as they navigate their learning; remaining vital as they advance into higher education and young adulthood.

-A good rule of thumb is this: Compartments are your best friend, and there should be a certain place for all things (papers, pencils, etc.).
+A good rule of thumb is this: Compartments are your best friend.
+There should be a certain place for all things (papers, pencils, etc.).
 Daily check-ins with backpack preparation, with time at the end of the week for cleaning, will assure the routine is being followed.